 - Check that the Range button is set to 'Celsius'.
-Reset if necessary. - Set the Experiment duration to '2 minutes'. - Set the Sampling rate to '5 per second'. - Check that the Trigger button is OFF. - Click on the Main button to go back to the main screen.
+Reset if necessary. - Set the Experiment duration to '2 minutes'. - Set the Sampling rate to '5 per second'. - Check that the Trigger button is OFF.

+Sutton to go back to the main screen.

-Click on the Light Sensor Module box to display the Light 1 - Options tab window shown below.
+- Click on the Light Sensor Module box to display the Light 1 Options tab window shown below.

+- NeuLog

+Light (D 1)

+Image: Constraint of the second of the seco

 - Set the Experiment duration to '1 minute'.

 - Set the Sampling rate to '5 per second'.

 - Check that the Trigger button is OFF.

-- Click on the Main button to go back to the main screen.
+- Click on the Main Screen.

 - Disconnect the two sensors from the USB module and connect them to the Battery module